-The total weight of "oils" includes actual oils (liquid fats) as well as solid fats and a few ingredients that are usually treated as if they are fats.
-Examples of "non-fat fats" include beeswax, pine tar, stearic acid, and lanolin.
+The total weight of "oils" includes actual oils (liquid fats) as well as solid fats and a few ingredients that are usually treated as if they are saponifiable fats.
+Examples of these "non-fat fats" include beeswax, pine tar, stearic acid, and lanolin.

 How do I calculate ingredient amounts if they are based on ppo?